koustubh1012/enpm661_competition/README.md

 Ensure these dependencies are installed in your ROS 2 environment.

-## Installation and Launching Gazebo
+## Installation and Launching Gazebo on ROS2 Jazzy

+If you have ROS2 Jazzy installed, you can directly clone, build and run the simulation

 1. Clone the repository into your ROS 2 workspace:
    ```bash